richmahn/en_tn/rom/06/intro.md

 #### Important figures of speech in this chapter ####

 ##### Rhetorical Questions #####
 Paul uses rhetorical questions in this chapter.
 It appears the intent of these rhetorical questions is to make the reader see their sin so they will trust in Jesus.
-(See: [[rc://en/ta/man/translate/figs-rquestion]], [[rc://en/tw/dict/bible/kt/guilt]] and [[rc://en/tw/dict/bible/kt/sin]])
+(See: [[rc://en/ta/man/translate/figs-rquestion]] and [[rc://en/tw/dict/bible/kt/guilt]] and [[rc://en/tw/dict/bible/kt/sin]])

 #### Other possible translation difficulties in this chapter ####